Publications

 "Sink or Swim," Creative Panel.
 John R. Milton Writers' Conference, University of South Dakota.
 Oct.
 25-27, 2018.

-“Tire Tracks,” Creative Summer Fellowship.
-Awarded by the English Department, Minnesota State University, Mankato.
-May 2018.
+Creative Summer Research Fellowship, English Department, Minnesota State University, Mankato, 2018.

 Journalism